aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Stakeholders

-`tinymorph` main stakeholders include writers, and engineers whose write. `tinymorph` seeks to help writers to be more productive in their writing, getting over their creative block.
-Additionally, `tinymorph` also aims to encourage engineers who write to be more creative and structure with their writing, while stay true to their tone.
-Writing, at the end of the day, are very personal, which means a tool should not dictate how one should write.
+The main stakeholders of `tinymorph` include writers and engineers who write.
+The tool seeks to help writers become more productive and overcome creative blocks.
+It also aims to encourage engineers who write to be more creative and structured in their writing, while staying true to their tone.
+Writing at the end of the day is very personal, which means a tool should not dictate how one should write.

 ## Environment